Summer Programs for Undergraduates, High School Students and Teachers

 For more information, visit the START-UP website.

-An intensive introduction to dental academics with a hands-on laboratory research experience in basic or clinic research.
-Accepted students will participate in the program during their dental education, with research conducted on the UTHSCSA campus during June and July.
+The students who applied, selected and accepted will participate in the program during their dental education, with research conducted on the UT Health Science Center at San Antonio campus during May and June.

 This annual event is held the first Saturday in November and offers high school and collegiate students the opportunity to explore through hands on demonstrations, opportunities in the health professions programs offered at the Health Science Center.